 Packaging an offline site as an app makes it easier for beginners to install, but it does mean the app will not automatically copy any "accessibility" options that were set in the main browser.
-This app will make some attempt to compensate (and I should probably improve it by adapting
+This app will make some attempt to compensate (and it includes

-setZoomLevel code from Annotator Generator), but for maximum accessibility you should always ship an alternative version of your HTML that is not packaged as an app.
+setZoomLevel code from Annotator Generator if you need to make a custom zoom control), but for maximum accessibility you should always ship an alternative version of your HTML that is not packaged as an app.